dev-protocol/initto/src/posts/deep-dive-khaos.md

 }
 ```

-You can switch the addresses by the mainnet of Ethereum, or by Ropsten test net.
+You can switch the addresses by the mainnet of Ethereum, or by Ropsten testnet.

 ```ts
 import {FunctionAddresses} from '@devprotocol/khaos-core'